department-of-veterans-affairs/next-build/README.md

 # next-build

 Front-end templating, build, and deploy for VA.gov CMS content.
+Next.js is a React framework for building full-stack web applications.
+You use React Components to build user interfaces, and Next.js for additional features and optimizations.

+Under the hood, Next.js also abstracts and automatically configures tooling needed for React, like bundling, compiling, and more.
+This allows you to focus on building your application instead of spending time with configuration.

 ![CI](https://github.com/department-of-veterans-affairs/next-build/actions/workflows/ci.yml/badge.svg)
 ![CodeQL](https://github.com/department-of-veterans-affairs/next-build/actions/workflows/codeql-analysis.yml/badge.svg)
 ![Playwright Tests](https://github.com/department-of-veterans-affairs/next-build/actions/workflows/playwright.yml/badge.svg)

+## Table of contents

+- Quickstart
+- Guide to other readmes
+- Troubleshooting
+- FAQ

+## Quickstart

-## Local setup
+### Local setup

 Prerequisites